hypergeek-dev/Moviedatabase-MVC/readme.md

 ## Introduction
 ![amiresponsive](/static/images/amiresponsive.png)

 Quickfire Bulletin is a Django-based web application designed to revolutionize the way users engage with news bulletins.
 Unlike traditional platforms, it uniquely integrates real-time news fetching from the source, converts it into neat and readable articles without no to little need of editing.
-Users have the oppertunity to comment on articles and the design is responsive on all devices.
+Users have the opportunity to comment on articles and the design is responsive on all devices.

 [Live Demo](https://quickfirebulletin-9159c210d03e.herokuapp.com)